-With an unforgettable first name, Griffin Anthony’s songs echo the resolute courage of other unmistakable first-named greats: Van, Townes, Jackson and Levon.
+With an unforgettable first name, Griffin Anthony’s songs echo the resolute courage of other unmistakable first-named greats: Levon, Townes, Jackson, and Joni.

 And he sings.
 Hauling a heavy soul, his wary, deep-set, hickory eyes and 6-foot 5-inch delivery are as indelible as his moniker.

-As a teen, the 35-year old New York native worked his summers as a stagehand for the Newport Jazz and Folk Festivals before eventually signing with BMI and Orange Music Publishing in 2008.
+As a teen, the 39-year-old New York native worked his summers as a stagehand for the Newport Jazz and Folk Festivals before eventually signing with BMI and Orange Music Publishing in 2008.

 Success in commission-based songwriting provided Anthony a leg to stand on, but more importantly, the foresight to distance himself from anything that felt unnatural.

-After ten years of making a living in music, Anthony admits, “the way I see the world has changed, but Hope is the thread that connects one song to the next."
+After more than a decade of making a living in music, Anthony admits, “my relationship to music and songwriting has changed a lot, but hope is still the thread that connects one lyric to the next."

 In a time of limitless distraction and instant gratification, Griffin Anthony isn’t concerned with trends.
 He leads with his music, owns his words, and represents the genuine article.